mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

   if b == 0 {
     return 0, DivideByZero{a}
   }
-  return a / b, nil
+  return a / b, nil // no error
 }
 ```